 Figure 5: Choice behaviour of three representative reversal responsive bats from each of the two experiments.
 Each row is one night of experimental condition, i.e., the two nights for each of the four wave periods, and each column an individual bat.
-The solid black line represents the output of the fluctuating option and the red points each individual visit made by a bat.
-The red points to the top of the plots are visits made to the fluctuating option and those at the bottom of the plots are visits made to the fixed option.
+The solid black line represents the output of the fluctuating option and the red points –individual visits. to the fluctuating (points at the top) and fixed options (points at the bottom).
 The blue lines are a smoothing function applied to the choices of the bats.
 The dashed horiontal line represents the volume output of the fixed option. a) Three of the reversal responsive bats in the subjective mean experiment b) Three of the reversal responsive bats in the objective mean experiment

-The responsive bats tracked the rate of change of the fluctuating volume
+Most bats tracked the rate of change of the fluctuating volume

-The behaviour of the responsive bats seemed to correspond to the state of the environment, which was determined by the volume output of the fluctuating option.
-The analysis showed that the bats made a higher proportion of visits to the fluctuating option when its volume output was higher.
+The behaviour of the responsive bats seemed to correspond to the state of the environment, which was determined by the volume output of the fluctuating option. bats made a higher proportion of visits to the fluctuating option when its volume output was higher.
 This effect seemed to be influenced by both the rate of change of the environment (the period of the fluctuating option) and the contrast between the fixed and the fluctuating options.

-In the subjective mean experiment - when the volume of the fixed option was much lower than in the objective mean experiment - the faster the rate of change, the higher the number of visits to the fluctuating option.
+In the subjective mean experiment - when the volume of the fixed option was lower than in the objective mean experiment - the faster the rate of change, the higher the number of visits to the fluctuating option.
 At the fastest rate the bats made the majority of their visits to the fluctuating option regardless of its volume.
 At the two slowest rates the bats made the majority of their visits to the fixed option when it was higher than the fluctuating option (figure 6a).

 In the objective mean experiment the rate of change of the environment had a smaller effect on the number of visits to the fluctuating option.
 At all four rates of change the bats made the majority of their visits to whichever option had a higher output at that time, with approximately 50% of their visits to either option when the output of the two options was equal.
 Nevertheless, there did seem to be an effect of the rate of change.
 At fluctuating volumes higher than the fixed, the bats made a higher number of visits to the fluctuating option when the rate of change was slower.
 At fluctuating volumes lower than the fixed, the bats made a lower number of visits to the fluctuating option when the rate of change was slower (figure 6b).